pmdjdias/ua_computerVision/#06 - GeometricTransforms/README.md

 ```

 Optional: you may use other strategies (for example the FLANN based Matcher) to find correspondences between the images.

 https://docs.opencv.org/4.x/dc/dc3/tutorial_py_matcher.html

 ## 6.6 - Homography estimation
 Consider the images `homography_1` to `homography_4.jpg`.
-These are images taken from a book from different position and thus the book is suffering an homography transform.
+These are images taken from a book from different viepoints such that the image is suffering an homography transform.
-Use previous code to select the corners of the book in the image evaluate and correct the homography using the `findHomography` and `warpPerspective` function from OpenCV.
+Adapt the code of the previous exercizes to detect manually the corners of the book in the image  and evaluate and correct the homography.
+Use the `findHomography` and `warpPerspective` function from OpenCV.
 Consider that the book is 17.5 x 23.5 cm.

 https://docs.opencv.org/4.x/d9/dab/tutorial_homography.html